roryogorman/Crafts-by-Ainhoa/README.md

 ## Credits
 - My mentor Spencer Barriball - whose knowledge, advice, experience & enthusiasm has been of invaluable help throughout this course.
-- Code Institute's Tutor Support, who have taken the time to take me through the concept of Mobile First, an area which I had struggled to come to terms with.
+- Code Institute's Tutor Support, who have taken the time to take me through the concept of Mobile First, an area who's concept I had struggled to fully understand.
 - The fantastic folk on the 'User Centric Frontend', 'Ask Us Anything' & 'Springboard Sept 2020' Slack Channels who have been of such great help on numerous issues that I have come across in the creation pf this site.
+- The Business Owner, who provided the photographs for the Carousel in the Gallery Page, as well as advising on colour schemes, layout and testing of the content.

 ***